-- The practice had a vision to deliver high quality care and promote good outcomes for patients.
-The structure of the management team had recently changed and a strategy and business plan which reflected the vision and values of the practice had been reviewed and was being implemented. - There was a clear leadership structure and staff said they felt supported by the GPs.
+- The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients. - There was a clear leadership structure and staff said they felt supported by the GPs.
 The practice had a number of policies and procedures to govern activity and held regular governance meetings. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
-This included arrangements to monitor and improve quality and identify risk with the exception of maintaining a complete record of clinical staff's immunity status. - The GPs and management team were aware of and complied with the requirements of the Duty of Candour and encouraged a culture of openness and honesty.
-The practice had systems in place for knowing about notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken.

-• The practice proactively sought feedback from staff and patients, which it acted on.
-The patient participation group was active.
+This included arrangements to monitor and improve quality and identify risk with the exception of maintaining a complete record of clinical staff's immunity status. - The provider was aware of and complied with the requirements of the Duty of Candour.
+The partners encouraged a culture of openness and honesty.
+The practice had systems in place for knowing about notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken. - The practice proactively sought feedback from staff and patients, which it acted on.
+The patient participation group was active. - There was a strong focus on continuous learning and improvement at all levels.